rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 2. **Cancel:** Prematurely cancels a contract.
 3. **Replace:** Cancels an existing contract and creates a new one in a single transaction.

-To raise a proposal of this kind, a node operator MUST call `RocketDAOProtocolProposal.propose` with a `_payload` which executes one of the following:

-1. `proposalTreasuryNewContract(string contractName, address recipientAddress, uint256 amountPerPeriod, uint256 startTime, uint256 numPeriods)`.
-2. `proposalTreasuryCancelContract(string contractName)`.
-3. `proposalTreasuryReplaceContract(string contractName, address recipientAddress, uint256 amountPerPeriod, uint256 startTime, uint256 numPeriods)`.

-Refer to [Proposing](#proposing) for details.

 #### Security Council Change

 The purpose of the proposal type is to control the set of members of the "Security Council".
 The following actions are